RafaySystems/roadmap/README.md

 These are capabilities that are in active development by our engineering team.
 Depending on size/scope of the feature, these features will roll out in 60-90 days.

 ## Researching
 These are capabilities we are actively investigating and researching.
+These features are likely to roll out >90 days.

 ---
+# Views

+A number of views are available to make it easy for customers to quickly zero in on what they are looking for.

+## Unified
+Click this tab to view "everything"

+## Cluster Lifecycle
+Click this tab to view the roadmap by cluster lifecycle i.e.

+### Public Cloud
+EKS, AKS, GKE, Imported

+### Private Cloud/Datacenters
+VMware, Upstream k8s for bare metal and VMs, EKS Anywhere

+## Services
+Click this tab to view the roadmap for the integrated services

+- Backup and Restore
+- Cluster Blueprints
+- Cost Management
+- GitOps and App Lifecycle Mgmt
+- Network Policy Manager
+- Policy Management
+- Secrets Management
+- Service Mesh Manager
+- Visibility & Monitoring
+- Zero Trust Kubectl Access

+## Core Platform
+Click this tab to view the roadmap for shared/common platform capabilities such as user management, Single Sign On (SSO), RBAC/ABAC, Audit Logging etc.

+---
-# Longer Term Roadmap
+# Long Term Roadmap

-Customers and Partners that are interested in a longer term roadmap (i.e. 12-24 month view) are encouraged to reach out to the Rafay Product Team at product@rafay.co.
+Customers and Partners that are interested in a view into the longer term roadmap (i.e. 12-24 month view) are encouraged to reach out to the Rafay Product Team at product@rafay.co.